Semipalatinsk Test Site: Perception of adaptation to radiation

 Although there are clear biological impacts of the radiation exposure, the surrounding communities rarely have a sense of nuclear victimization.
 Although their health is negatively impacted by the radiation, residents see themselves as resilient.
 Many believe that they have genetically adapted to survive the radiation and report that they have come to rely upon it.
 One villager claimed that "Our organism is different... now accustomed to radiation.
 For many years we were exposed to radioactive fallout, and now we eat it.
 Slowly and quietly, our bodies got used to it.
 Why do you think people don't die [here], but only get a little sick?...
 Most of us can't live in clean air—we need radiation to survive.
 Clean air is our death.
 We are not deformed, just a little sick."
 In the same manner, many within the village self-report that when they venture outside the area for supplies, they suffer symptoms such as headaches, dizziness, and stomach cramps, furthering the thought that they have come to rely on the radiation to live.
 Overall, residents have embraced the radiation as a sign of their own genetic adaptation.

 According to fieldwork in Koyan, with a population of 50, Koyaners have high rates of "anemia, cancer, hypertension, headaches, skin rashes, and bone pain" along with self-reported hair loss, nosebleeds, and cataracts.
 While unhealthy, Stawkowski noted that there was an absence of "serious and life-threatening deformities" that are portrayed, in media and by doctors, to be prevalent in people exposed to long-term and low-dose radiation.
 Examples of the mutations that could be found in Koyaners included "a man born with webbed feet, a woman with one slightly short thumb, and several people living with vitiligo" The nature of these mutations, coupled with the fact that villagers experienced aggravated symptoms upon leaving Koyan, Koyaners insist that they have biologically adapted to and subsequently rely on the radiation.
 To Koyaners, the prevalence of maladapted animals emphasized their resilience and further proved the success of their own adaptations.
 As one Koyaner said, "the radiation exposure made everyone 'a little sick', ... but they have survived and live long lives."

 Site of the signing of the Central Asian Nuclear Weapon Free Zone treaty

 Semipalatinsk was the site that Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan chose for the signing of the Central Asian Nuclear Weapon Free Zone on 8 September 2006, also commemorating the 15th anniversary of the test site's closing.

 In popular culture

 The 2014 Russian film Test is a fictionalized account of the first Soviet nuclear test from the perspective of some of the local inhabitants.

 The Dead Lake by Hamid Ismailov explores the effects of the nuclear tests on Kazakhs.

+We Live Here is a 2025 Kazakh documentary film about Semipalatinsk and the people who live near to it.